techidaily/site-review-topics/source/_posts/recover-lost-data-from-infinix-hot-40i-by-fonelab-android-recover-data.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Infinix Hot 40i, which allows Android users to retrieve, store and preview all data from your Infinix Hot 40i or other devices on the computer in four simple devices.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Infinix Hot 40i, which allows Android users to retrieve, store and preview all data from your Infinix Hot 40i or other devices on the computer in four simple devices.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
   </p>
 </div>
 </div>